 Use the Names window to identify individual target devices by name rather than by port number.
 The Names list is always sorted by port order.
 Names are stored in the CO cable, so even if you move the cable or target device to another ARI port, the name and configuration are recognized by the appliance.
-If a target device is turned off, you will not be able to modify the name of the applicable CO cable.
+If a target device is turned off, you cannot modify the name of the CO cable.